SwarmArch/chronos/hdk/cl/developer_designs/cl_swarm/README.txt

 3) Pipelined cores: A new template for specifying Chronos tasks in hardware.
-Tasks coded with this template are higher throughput, takes less area, and requires less lines of coding than writing specialize cores for each task.
+Tasks coded with this template are higher throughput, takes less area, and requires less lines of coding than writing specialized cores for each task.

-All five existing applications have already been mapped to this template, proving around ~2X speedup.
+All five existing applications have already been mapped to this template, each proving around ~2X speedup.
 To try it out, add the 'pipe' option to the gen_cores script. e.g,: To generate pipelined sssp cores, run './scripts/gen_cores sssp pipe' at step 2 in the tutorial above.

 This template requires each task be mapped to a read-write (RW) portion followed by a read-only (RO) portion.
-The RW portion can only access the data belonging to the task's locale, while the RO portion can access any arbitrary read-only data.
+The RW portion can only access the data belonging to the task's locale, while the RO portion can read any arbitrary read-only data.

 e.g,: For SSSP, the RW portion corresponds to reading current distance to the node, and then updating it.
 The RO portion reads the offsets, neighbors and creates new tasks.
-See 'design/apps/sssp/sssp_pipe.sv'.
+See 'design/apps/sssp/sssp_pipe.sv' for more documentation.